phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
+* IMPORTANT: Need to inject MouseWindowChecker when hosted.
 * Change everything to milliseconds.
 Seconds are driving me nuts!
 * Mouseover on Sprites working with mouse off-screen.
 * BlurpJavaProgram - Make everything final, initialise in no-args ctor as per BlurpRuntime?
 Problem is it would depend on runtime.